kongzii/SwiftXGBoost/README.md

 Bindings for [the XGBoost system library](https://en.wikipedia.org/wiki/XGBoost).
 The aim of this package is to mimic [XGBoost Python bindings](https://xgboost.readthedocs.io/en/latest/python/python_intro.html) but, at the same time, utilize the power of Swift and C compatibility.
 Some things thus behave differently but should provide you maximum flexibility over XGBoost.

-Documentation is available at [pages](https://kongzii.github.io/SwiftXGBoost/).
+Human written documentation is available at [readthedocs](https://swiftxgboost.readthedocs.io/), automatic, from code generated documentation is available at [pages](https://kongzii.github.io/SwiftXGBoost/).

 ## Installation